Lochnivar/ashverse/books/book-01-the-match/chapter-02.md

 Tick.

+The generals and their officers had begun arriving at around half past two in the morning, John Walter had glanced at the clock as soon as he heard the first officer's spurs dig into the porch outside the open door.
+By ones or by more, they gathered in the hall outside of the parlor, their body heat adding to the stiffling Pennsylvania night.
+The smell of horse, gun oil and sweat mixed with the all too real sense of fear and panic held tightly reined by years of discipline.

+Tick.

+Tick.

+Tick.

 He stood guard, one hand on the doorway and one hand unconsciously on the hilt of his sword.
+Longstreet's orders had been brutally clear.
+No one, No one, was to be admitted into the parlor without his explicit say-so.
+Lee had been taken ill, that was the only word that was to be allowed to spread.

 He hadn't meant to imply anything, that he was perfectly willing to draw that sword in defense of the mourner behind him.
 That was the exact feeling that radiated to any aide, surgeon or well-wisher that might invade this temporary sacred ground.

+Tick.

+Tick.

+Tick.

+Early growled.

+Ewell paced, his heel and peg-leg rapped in counter-time with the clock.

+Hood sat like a stone, his mournful eyes locked onto something only he could see.

+None dared to push past.

-James Longstreet, Old Pete, sat in vigil, holding the hand of a man he loved most in this life.
+Behind John Walter, James Longstreet, Old Pete, sat in vigil, holding the hand of a man he loved most in this life.

 Tick.